Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 This shows that EJR is indeed satisfied; committee monotonicity follows from the committee monotonicity of $M$. \end{proof}

-While the \pa rules identified by \Cref{thm:italian} satisfy EJR and committee monotonicity, they do not quite reach our gold standard of representation, i.e., core stability. \begin{example} Let $n = k = 16$, let $P = \{p_0, \dots, p_4\}$, with the following approval sets: 4 times $\{p_0, p_1\}$, 3 times $\{p_1, p_2\}$, once $\{p_2\}$, 4 times $\{p_0, p_3\}$, 3 times $\{p_3, p_4\}$, and once $\{p_4\}$.
-Note the symmetry between $p_1$ and $p_3$, and between $p_2$ and~$p_4$.
-Majoritarian portioning allocates $1/2$ to $p_0$ and $1/4$ each to $p_2$ and~$p_4$.
+While the \pa rules identified by \Cref{thm:italian} satisfy EJR and committee monotonicity, they do not reach our gold standard of representation, i.e., core stability: \begin{example} Let $n = k = 16$, $P = \{p_0, \dots, p_4\}$, and consider the following ballot profile:

+Majoritarian portioning allocates $1/2$ to~$p_0$ and $1/4$ each to~$p_2$ and~$p_4$.
 Any lower-quota apportionment method must translate this into 8 seats for $p_0$ and 4 seats each for $p_2$ and $p_4$.
 This committee is not in the core: Let $S$ be the coalition of all 14 voters who approve multiple parties, and let $T$ allocate 4 seats to $p_0$ and 5 seats each to $p_1$ and $p_3$.
 This gives strictly higher representation to all members of the coalition. \end{example}

-The example makes it obvious why majoritarian portioning cannot satisfy the core: All voters approving of $p_0$ get deactivated after the first round, which makes $p_2$ seem universally preferable to $p_1$.
+The example makes it obvious why majoritarian portioning cannot satisfy core stability: All voters approving of $p_0$ get deactivated after the first round, which makes $p_2$ seem universally preferable to $p_1$.
 However, $p_1$ is a useful vehicle for cooperation between the group approving $\{p_0, p_1\}$ and the group approving $\{p_1, p_2\}$.
 Since majoritarian portioning is blind to this opportunity, it cannot guarantee core stability.

 The example also illustrates the power of core stability: The deviating coalition does not agree on any single party they support, but would nonetheless benefit from the deviation.
-There is room for collaboration, and core stability is sensitive to this demand for better representation.
+Core stability is sensitive to this demand for better representation.